Carer and Relative Support

 If the person you care for is having a crisis and you can not contact their normal support team, please contact Lincolnshire 24/7 SPA on 0303 123 4000.

 A crisis can happen at any time, especially at weekends or at night.
-To reduce the stress and discomfort of a crisis it is adviceable to draw up :
+To reduce the stress and discomfort of a crisis we would advise you to plan a head for this situation.
+It may also help to have information easily available for these occurrance, such as:

 - A set of "Emergency/crisis" plans